MicroPythonAzerbaijan/micropython/docs/tutorial/switch.rst

 The Switch, callbacks and interrupts
 ====================================

-The pyboard has 2 small switches, labelled USR and RST.
-The RST switch is a hard-reset switch, and if you press it then it restarts the pyboard from scratch, equivalent to turning the power off then back on.
+Pyboard-ın 2 kiçik switch-i var, USR və RST.
+RST switch hard-reset üçündür, bunu bassanız o pyboardı restart edəcək və yenidən başladacaq.

 The USR switch is for general use, and is controlled via a Switch object.
 To make a switch object do::